-We will aim to interview 20 patient and parent pairs (10 from each site) to gather their views on the effectiveness of treatment and the impact on their lives.
+We will aim to interview at least 10 patient and parent pairs (approx. 5 from each site) at the 3 month and 12 month visit during the trial to gather their views on the effectiveness of treatment and the impact on their lives.
 This information will add value to the quantitative data and help commissioners to contextualise the findings.
-We will involve patients and parents in developing the interview questions and use Sekhon et al. (2017) acceptability framework to explore factors important in the acceptability of healthcare interventions.
-Clinical psychologist trainees from GOSH or research assistants will be involved with the topic guide development and undertake the interviews, this will be overseen by the CTRU who will also undertake the data analysis (see section 10.2).
+We will involve patients and parents in developing the interview questions and methods used in the interviews.
+The TMG will be involved with the topic guide development and a research assistant/qualitative researcher will undertake the interviews, this will be overseen by the CTRU who will also undertake the data analysis (see section 10.2).